NoLieNoSean/NoNotes/content/Notes/LEC CAL2 3, 4.md

 1. If $A$ is finite, then $A$ has measure zero.
 2. If $A$ is countable, then $A$ has measure zero (it is easy to construct a countable cover consisting of shrinking rectangles such that the sum of their areas is less than $\epsilon$).
 3. If $A$ has measure $0$ and $B\subseteq A$, $B$ has measure $0$.
-4. $[0, 1]$ does not have measure $0$.
-5. Open rectangles can be used in place of closed rectangles in the definition of measure zero (we will be using this fact often).
+4. Open rectangles can be used in place of closed rectangles in the definition of measure zero (we will be using this fact often).
-6. A countable union of measure zero sets is measure zero (the proof is exactly what you would expect).
+5. A countable union of measure zero sets is measure zero (the proof is exactly what you would expect).

 > [!Definition]
 > A subset $A\subseteq \mathbb{R}^{n}$ has **content zero** if for all $\epsilon> 0$, there is a finite cover $\{ U_{1}, \dots, U_{k} \}$ of $A$ by closed rectangles such that